rutuja-1ghandge/Inventory-and-supply-chain/README.md

-🚚 Supply Chain Analytics Dashboard
+🚚## Supply Chain Analytics Dashboard
-#Inventory dashboard

 📌 Project Overview

 This project focuses on building an interactive Supply Chain Analytics Dashboard to monitor and optimize end-to-end supply chain operations.
 It provides insights into order management, inventory levels, procurement costs, logistics performance, and demand forecasting.